vemel/logchange/README.md

 # update existing or create a new section in latest release
 logchange add latest added -i 'New feature'
+# or
+logchange add latest -i 'Added: New feature'

 # set unreleased section
 logchange set unreleased fixed -i 'Unreleased fix'